bullhorn/rest-api-docs/source/includes/entityref/paybill/_placementbillrulesetversion.md

-# Pay & Bill - PlacementBillRulesetVersion
+# Pay and Bill - PlacementBillRulesetVersion

 Represents a PlacementBillRuleset version.